hlz099/Project-zero/Filament-winding/cyclone-main/readme.md

 Overview
 --------
 Cyclone is a script for generating and executing filament winding toolpaths.
-It was written for simple, 3-axis machines, (like my [Contraption](https://reilley.net/winder)) and currently only supports winding onto cylindrical mandrels.
+It was written for simple, 3-axis machines, ([Contraption](https://reilley.net/winder)) and currently only supports winding onto cylindrical mandrels.
 The gcode that it generates should work with many CNC controllers, but my machine utilizes a low-cost 3D printer main board running [Marlin](https://github.com/MarlinFirmware/Marlin) and the output may need to be modified slightly for other boards.

 Download and Setup
 -------